EventStore/Design-System/.changeset/serious-suns-begin.md

 This means that you don't need to keep track of z-indexes yourself, and allow you nest freely.

-It is also posible to manually increase the z-index stack by setting the css-var `--zindex-base`.
+It is also possible to manually increase the z-index stack by setting the css-var `--zindex-base`.
 This is useful for places where you have a z-index and may want a dropdown to appear, such as a header.